IONapp/api-docs/resources/timeoff_types.md

 `DELETE /api/timeoff_requests/types/`

-You need to include a list of time off types ids in the requests's payload.
+You need to include a list of time off type ids in the request's payload.
 If a type with a given id doesn't exist, that id will be ignored.

-Only types that has 'can_be_remove' flag (from GET api) true can be deleted.
+__Note__
+Only types which don't have any time off requests associated with them can be removed.
+The `can_be_removed` flag indicates whether it's possible to delete a given type.

+#### Response codes
-HTTP 204 NO CONTENT - success
+`HTTP 204 NO CONTENT` - success
+`HTTP 403 FORBIDDEN` - at least one of the selected types cannot be removed, eg.:

 ```json
 HTTP 403 FORBIDDEN